Authentication vs. Authorization: What's the Difference?

 Often, several layers will be combined in a single system to provide the necessary level of control and flexibility.
 It's also important to note that these layers are not strict or exclusive categories, and many systems use concepts from several layers to achieve their authorization needs.

-We are really proud of our Roles and Permissions systems within Crystallize.
+We are proud of our Roles and Permissions systems within Crystallize.
 If you got it right, we are using (among others) Role-based Authorization.

 Here's the kicker!
 Tokens (of many sorts) are often used in authorization.
 Tokens are the real McCoy in API security.
 They are like digital passports for data.
-Tokens are digital credentials that confirm a user's identity and permissions, much like a VIP pass confirms your identity and grants you special access to the swankiest areas of the club.
+Tokens are digital credentials that confirm a user's identity and permissions, much like a VIP pass, which confirms your identity and grants you special access to the swankiest areas of the club.

 Additionally, tokens can be revoked and must be able to be revoked for your system's sake, much like how a VIP pass can be taken away.
 This is an essential aspect of maintaining security in a system.
-If a token (or VIP pass) falls into the wrong hands, it could be used to gain unauthorized access, so being able to revoke tokens is key.
+If a token (or VIP pass) falls into the wrong hands, it could be used to gain unauthorized access, so being able to revoke tokens is critical.

 In the simplest terms, a token is often just a string of characters, much like the old-school Session ID on a web server.
 The server issues this Session ID to your browser (usually via a cookie).
 Both your browser and the server maintain knowledge of this token, enabling the server to recognize and authorize your browser throughout the session's lifetime.